mike99mac/minimy-mike99mac/README.md

     Playing WAVE '/tmp/test-mic.wav' : Signed 24 bit Little Endian, Rate 44100 Hz, Mono
     ```

 You should hear your words played back to you.
-If you do not, you must debug the issues - there's no sense in going forward without a microphone and speakers.
+If you do not, you must debug the issues - there's no sense in going forward without a microphone and speaker(s).

 At this point your system should have a solid sound and microphone stack running, especially **``mpd``** and **``pulseaudio``**, and all software necessary for the installation of Minimy.